 A carefully chosen remedy to balance the most relevant emotions will work well, and will take time to work in proportion with the duration of the problem, I find.
 So a short-lived problem - such as a fright about something - will be quickly remedied, whereas a long-term problem will take longer to be remedied, perhaps 2 months of taking a remedy 6 times a day or so.
 The clients say it is very worthwhile!

-Some outlets and some vet clinics will supply you with a custom mix of your choice, but it isn't always easy to find one who will do this for you, and it is rather pricey to buy 5 or 6 bottles of Bach remedies, when you only need a few drops of each for a remedy bottle for a pet.
+Some outlets and healthfood stores and some vet clinics will supply you with a custom mix of your choice, but it isn't always easy to find one who will do this for you, and it is rather pricey to buy 5 or 6 bottles of Bach remedies, when you only need a few drops of each for your choice of custom remedy bottle for a pet.
 Unfortunately, there seems no good solution to this at present short of buying a kit of Bach remedies, so that you have a lifetime supply.
 Kits usually cost far less per remedy than individual bottles.
 I certainly have found it excellent value to get a kit.
 The remedies do not age as long as they are well sealed as they are flower essences preserved in alcohol and the latter can evaporate easily.
 (You use a few drops of each, in a cup of water, so there is no alcohol left to speak of for the animal to dislike.)

 * AGRIMONY (R):

 Helps with biting from fleas, exzema, the pacing animal, slow-healing injuries, addictions (drugs, cigarettes, whatever), and restlessness.
 The Agrimony type of personality tends to stuff food, and to bottle up emotions, is often ini denial about something.

 Helps with fears from unknown cause - the dog afraid to go through the door, the cat who is uneasy, jumpy, or startles easily.
 The person who wakens apprehensive without knowing why.